Alan Kulwicki: 1992: Championship season

 But as he had done with the adjustment following the broken gearbox and the accident that took Allison out of the race, Kulwicki once again caught a break that affected his chances in a significant way.
 Tim Brewer, Elliott's crew chief, had lost track of Labonte, as had the ESPN television broadcast.
 Brewer called Elliott in on lap 314, unaware that Labonte was still on the race track.
 Labonte was able to pass Elliott while he pitted, then pitted himself one lap later.
-Elliott reassumed the point with twelve laps remaining, which when added to the ninety he had already led would only add up to 102.
-However, even if Elliott had waited an additional lap to pit, he still would've only led 103 laps, the same as Kulwicki.
-Under the rules in place at the time, if two drivers tied for the most laps led during a race, both would be awarded the 5 bonus points.
-This would still have left Elliott behind Kulwicki on points if they stayed running as they were, but also would have taken away some margin for error from Kulwicki as he needed to stay in a position where he would finish ahead of Elliott in the points; a tie, which was possible, would be broken by whoever won more races and Kulwicki's two wins would not be enough.
+Elliott reassumed the point with twelve laps remaining, which when added to the ninety he had already led would only add up to 102; this resulted in Kulwicki clinching the additional bonus, which he was notified about several laps later.